 In September 2022, Derek rejoined Arizona's Family as the 4 p.m. and 8 p.m. anchor, reuniting with the station where he reported and anchored memorable news stories in the mid-2010s.

 Derek is thrilled to be back in the Valley of the Sun and grateful to share the anchor desk with Arizona's preeminent team of journalists.
 From 2015 until 2019, Derek circumnavigated the state for Arizona's Family, reporting and anchoring on everything from the search for a serial killer to protests downtown that spiraled into a scandal for Phoenix police.
 He also contributed occasional live reports on CNN and HLN.

-When he’s not out reporting or anchoring, Derek enjoys golfing, hiking, and cheering on his USC Trojans.
-Don’t be surprised if you see Derek playing drumset in a rock cover band.
-Derek played quads in the Trojan Marching Band’s drumline and he continues to have a passion for music, although he now mostly plays an electronic drum kit for the sake of his neighbors.
+Derek enjoys golfing, hiking, and cheering on his USC Trojans when he's not out reporting or anchoring.
+Don't be surprised if you see Derek playing drumset in a rock cover band.
+Derek played quads in the Trojan Marching Band's drumline and continues to have a passion for music, although he now mostly plays an electronic drum kit for the sake of his neighbors.